gjurcin/MacedoniaStockMarket/README.md

 ### Alkaloid (ALK)

 <p>After spliting the dataset by each stock, and also split on training and validation set we calculate the loss by root mean squared error.
 On training set we get RMSE with 6.9 and RMSE on validation set with 38.79.
 Other parametar that we mesure was coefficient of determination and on train we get 0.99 but on validation we get 0.89.
-It is obvious that when you predicting price with lots of uncertainty there will be some difference between traning and validation mesures</p>
+It is obvious that when you predicting price with lots of uncertainty there will be some difference between traning and validation mesures.
+With XGBoost 0.15 RMSE on training set and 28.43 RMSE on validation set.
+R^2 on training set was 0.99 and on validation set 0.94.</p>

 <p align="center">
  <a href="https://github.com/gjurcin/MacedoniaStockMarket/blob/master/images/alkaloid_regoressor.PNG"><img width="70%" height="70%" src="https://github.com/gjurcin/MacedoniaStockMarket/blob/master/images/alkaloid_regoressor.PNG"></a>